Advertising and Public Relations Major

 Here, you’ll learn the theories and skills of how to create persuasive messages, how to ensure those messages reach the right audience and how to communicate persuasive messages in a socially responsible way.

-Students in the Advertising/Public Relations sequence become professionals in developing and managing advertising and public relations campaigns and in designing and creating ads.
+Students in the Advertising/Public Relations major become professionals in developing and managing advertising and public relations campaigns and in designing and creating ads.
 They learn how research can help shape a project and how ethical judgment can help shape a career.
 They learn to define and reach an audience and to deal with clients.
 They can learn to work in all media, including radio and TV.

 In classes, in internships and in special projects, students participate in advertising and public relations campaigns, many of which are real-world projects brought by local and regional businesspeople and non-profit organizations.
 Students also learn to conduct and use research for national advertising plans.
 Advertising and PR students are encouraged to work on the student publications, the Arkansas Traveler and the Razorback yearbook to learn ad sales and ad makeup.
 In recent years a number of students have participated in and won national competitions with their advertising plans.

-There are several important requirements in the Advertising / Public Relations (Ad/PR) Sequence that were developed based on analysis of recommendations from professionals in the field, maintaining parity with other Ad/PR programs nationwide, and the performance of students in Ad/PR required courses.
+There are several important requirements in the Advertising / Public Relations (Ad/PR) major that were developed based on analysis of recommendations from professionals in the field, maintaining parity with other Ad/PR programs nationwide, and the performance of students in Ad/PR required courses.
 There are no exceptions to these requirements.

 Use the ADPR Career Advising Guide to prepare for ADPR classes and working in the ADPR field